openlawlibrary/pygls/README.md

 ## Donation

-[Open Law Library](http://www.openlawlib.org/) is a 501(c)(3) tax exempt organization.Help us maintain our open source projects and open the law to all with a [donation](https://donorbox.org/open-law-library).
+[Open Law Library](http://www.openlawlib.org/) is a 501(c)(3) tax exempt organization.
+Help us maintain our open source projects and open the law to all with a [donation](https://donorbox.org/open-law-library).